-The NAD HP50 are good critical listening headphones with a unique look and a decently durable design.
-They have a well-balanced sound and a stable fit that's good enough for sports, but they're a bit too tight on some heads.
-They also do not block a lot of noise so they won't be the ideal headphones to use on loud, noisy commutes but on the upside, they do not leak much.
+The NAD VISO HP50 are good critical listening headphones with a unique look and a decently durable design.
+They have a well-balanced sound and a stable fit good enough for sports, but they're a bit too tight on some heads.
+They also don't block a lot of noise so they won't be the ideal headphones to use on loud, noisy commutes.
+On the upside, they don't leak much.

-The HP50 have a stylish and unique look that feels well-made.
-They have a thick, cylindrical headband, and flat, square-ish ear cups that make for a decently low profile fit for an over-ear.
+The NAD VISO HP50 have a stylish and unique look that feels well-made.
+They have a thick, cylindrical headband, and flat, square-ish ear cups that make for a decently low-profile fit for an over-ear.
 Their color scheme also stands out with a brushed aluminum finish for the headband frame and bright red plastic casings for the ear cups.
-Overall, they're an eye-catching headphone, but the casings of the ear cups feel a bit cheap once in your hands.
+Overall, they're eye-catching headphones, but the casings of the ear cups feel a bit cheap once in your hands.

-The NAD Viso HP 50 are well-padded and decently lightweight but uncomfortably tight.
+The NAD VISO HP50 are well-padded and decently lightweight but uncomfortably tight.
 They should be good enough for casual listening, and the large ear cups fit well around most ears.
-Unfortunately, the headband doesn't extend far enough to accommodate all head shapes and sizes, and the hinges swivel in the opposite direction of typical over-ear headphones, like the BeoPlay H6.
-However, unlike the H6, the swivel stops at 90 degrees with no leeway in the range of motion which contributes to the tight feel of these headphones.
-On the upside, the soft pads of the ear cups makes the tight fit somewhat bearable but they won't be the most comfortable headphones to wear for very long listening sessions.
+Unfortunately, the headband doesn't extend far enough to accommodate all head shapes and sizes, and the hinges swivel in the opposite direction of typical over-ear headphones, like the Bang & Olufsen Beoplay H6.
+However, the swivel stops at 90 degrees with no leeway in the range of motion which contributes to the tight feel.
+On the upside, the soft pads of the ear cups make the tight fit somewhat bearable but they won't be the most comfortable headphones to wear for very long listening sessions.

-The NAD Viso have a simple 3 button set-up that provides all the basic functions; Call/music, track-skipping, and volume control.
-They do not have any additional features, but the in-line remote buttons are responsive and deliver decent feedback.
+The NAD VISO HP50 have a simple 3 button set-up that provides all the basic functions: call/music, track-skipping, and volume control.
+They don't have any additional features, but the in-line remote buttons are responsive and deliver decent feedback.

-The Nad HP50, like most closed-back over-ear headphones, will make your ears a little warm after an hour of continuous listening.
-It's about average for an over-ear with faux leather padding and closed-back ear cups, but this also means they won't be ideal for more strenuous activities.
-They will make you sweat a bit more than average.
+The NAD VISO HP50, like most closed-back over-ear headphones, will make your ears a little warm after an hour of continuous listening.
+It's about average for over-ears with faux leather padding and closed-back ear cups, but this also means they won't be ideal for more strenuous activities.
+They'll make you sweat a bit more than average.

-The Nad Viso HP 50 are not the bulkiest over-ears, but they do not fold into a compact format to save space.
+The NAD VISO HP50 aren't the bulkiest over-ears, but they don't fold into a compact format to save space.
 The ear cups lay flat which could be handy in some situations but doesn't make them more portable.
 They're too cumbersome to casually carry around on your person unless you have a bag or backpack.

-The build quality of the HP50 is decent but not great.
-They have a sturdy and flexible headband that's reinforced with an aluminum frame which makes them decently durable.
+The NAD VISO HP50's build quality is decent but not great.
+They have a sturdy and flexible headband that's reinforced with an aluminum frame, which makes them decently durable.
 The hinges also feel sturdy and not loose like some of the other over-ear headsets we've tested.
 Unfortunately, the ear cups, although dense, are covered in a plastic casing that doesn't feel as durable as the rest of the design.
 Also, where the ear cups and the hinges meet has a limited swivel range which may cause the plastic casing to crack under moderate stress.
-Overall the build quality is decent but not as sturdy as the Oppo PM-3 or the Beoplay H6.
+Overall the build quality is decent but not as sturdy as the Oppo PM-3 or the Bang & Olufsen Beoplay H6.

-The Nad Viso HP50 have a great bass.
+The NAD VISO HP50 have great bass.
 Their LFE (low-frequency extension) is at 10Hz, which is excellent.
-Accordingly, sub-bass is within 0.8dB of our neutral target, indicating a deep bass with just the right amount of thump and rumble common to bass-heavy genres like Dubstep, Hip-hop, and film scores.
+Accordingly, sub-bass is within 0.8dB of our neutral target, indicating a deep bass with just the right amount of thump and rumble common to bass-heavy genres like dubstep, hip-hop, and film scores.
 Mid-bass is also flat and well-balanced, which is important for producing the body of bass guitars and the punch of kick drums.
-However, high-bass, is overemphasized by about 4dB, adding a bit of clutter and boominess to the mix.
-Also, their bass delivery varies significantly across users, and is sensitive to the quality of fit, seal, and whether you wear glasses.
-The response here represents the average bass response and your experience may vary.
+However, high-bass is overemphasized by about 4dB, adding a bit of clutter and boominess to the mix.

 The mid-range is very good.
 The 3dB bump in low-mid is actually the continuation of the high-bass overemphasis, which thickens vocals a bit and adds some muddiness to the mix.
 Mid-mid and high-mid are relatively flat, but over our neutral target by about 1.5dB, making the overall sound a tad mid-rangy.

-The treble of the Viso HP50 is great.
+The treble of the NAD VISO HP50 is great.
 The response is quite flat, but slightly uneven throughout the range.
 Low-treble and mid-treble are underemphasized by 1.2dB, placing the level of detail, brightness, and presence of vocals, lead instruments, and cymbals just south of neutral.

 The soundstage is mediocre.
-The PRTF graph shows a average amount of pinna interaction, and there is even a good amount of depth to the 10KHz notch.
-However, the accuracy of the activation is not good.
+The PRTF graph shows an average amount of pinna interaction, and there is even a good amount of depth to the 10kHz notch.
+However, the accuracy of the activation isn't good.
 This results in a soundstage that may be perceived as small, but not located entirely in the head.
-Additionally, due to their closed-back design, their soundstage won't feel as open and spacious as that of an open-back headphone.
+Additionally, due to their closed-back design, their soundstage won't feel as open and spacious as that of open-back headphones.

 The isolation performance is sub-par.
-The Nad Viso HP50 don't have ANC (active noise cancellation) and isolate passively using only their ear cups.
-Therefore, they don't isolate in the bass range and will let in all the rumble of airplane and bus engines.
+The NAD VISO HP50 don't have ANC (active noise cancellation) and isolate passively using only their ear cups.
+They don't isolate in the bass range and will let in all the rumble of airplane and bus engines.
 In the mid-range, where most of the speech sits, they achieved about 5dB of isolation, which is inadequate.
-In the treble range however, which is occupied by sharp S and T sounds, they achieved about 32dB of isolation, which is good.
+In the treble range, however, which is occupied by sharp S and T sounds, they achieved about 32dB of isolation, which is good.

-The NAD Viso HP50 has an average microphone.
+The NAD VISO HP50 has an average microphone.
 In quiet environments, speech recorded or transmitted with this mic will sound noticeably thin, but quite detailed and easily understandable.
-In noisy environments, however, they will struggle to separate speech from background noise in loud places like a subway station.
-But they will perform well in quiet and moderately loud situations.
+In noisy environments, however, they'll struggle to separate speech from background noise in loud places like a subway station.
+They'll perform well in quiet and moderately loud situations.

-The Viso HP50's mic has a decent recording quality.
+The NAD VISO HP50's mic has a decent recording quality.
 The LFE (low-frequency extension) of 508Hz suggests that speech recorded or transmitted with this microphone will sound noticeably thin.
-The HFE (high-frequency extension) of 16KHz is excellent and along with the mostly flat response means that speech will have the right amount of detail and brightness.
-The dip around 10KHz negatively affects the presence of sibilances (S and Ts), but it won't affect the intelligibility of speech.
+The HFE (high-frequency extension) of 16kHz is excellent and along with the mostly flat response means that speech will have the right amount of detail and brightness.
+The dip around 10kHz negatively affects the presence of sibilances (S and Ts), but it won't affect the understandability of speech.

-The in-line microphone of the Viso HP50 is below-average at noise handling.
+The in-line microphone of the NAD VISO HP50 is below-average at noise handling.
 In our SpNR test, they achieved a speech-to-noise ratio of 16dB.
 This means they perform best in quiet and moderately loud environments, but they will struggle to separate speech from ambient noise in very loud places.

-These headphones do not have a compatible app or software.
-If you want a wired headphone with app support, try the Logitech G430.
+These headphones don't have a compatible app or software.
+If you want wired headphones with app support, try the Logitech G430.

-The Nad Viso HP50 do not have any Bluetooth capabilities.
+The NAD VISO HP50 don't have any Bluetooth capabilities.
 If you want Bluetooth compatible headphones, check out our best recommendations here.
 These headphones have a wired connection with negligible latency.

 These headphones have a 1/8TRRS iOS audio cable that does not have microphone compatibility with consoles.
 If you have a headphone/microphone port on your laptop or tablet then you will have microphone access but for desktops, you may need an adapter.

-The Nad Viso HP50 do not have a dock.
-If you need a headset with a dock that also has a wired connection for gaming or watching movies, then consider the SteelSeries Arctis 7.
+The NAD VISO HP50 don't have a dock.
+If you need a headset with a dock that also has a wired connection for gaming or watching movies, then consider the SteelSeries Arctis 7 Wireless 2017.